webbananaunite/overlayNetwork/README.md

 5) Tap Add Package Button on DownRight.
 6) Make Sure there Added blocks library in Project - Frameworks, Libraries and Embeded Content.
 7) Make Sure there Added The BlockChain Library Suite(blocks and overlayNetwork libraries) at Package Dependencies in Project Navigator in Xcode.
-8) At First, a Simulator / Device must run as Boot Node.
-   For App run as Boot Node, Set {RunAsBootNode} as Run Argument / Environment Variable on Edit Scheme on Xcode.
-9) Xcode Build and Install Devices or Simulators.
+8) Xcode Build and Install Devices or Simulators.
-10) Open App and Tap "Join blocks Network" Button then Start Communication to Signaling Server on Cloud.
+9) Open App and Tap "Join blocks Network" Button then Start Communication to Signaling Server on Cloud.
-11) Wait Around 8 min. up to Done Initialize DHC table.
+10) Wait Around 5 min. up to Done Initialize OverlayNetwork Finger table.
 (Initial Boot time Only)
 ### Carthage (*Not Available upper 0.3.0, Use Swift Package Instead)
 - $ cd your project directory
 - $ echo 'github "webbananaunite/blocks" "carthage"' > Cartfile